About the Library

 The Hilda Kroeker Library is home to more than 30,000 books, e-books, and audio visual materials.The library primarily serves the needs of Calvary University students.
-Faculty, staff, and alumni, may also use the collection free of charge.
+Faculty, staff, and alumni may also use the collection free of charge.

-Growing Collection
+The Growing Collection

-The Library is a member of the Mobius Consortium; which also provides connection to Prospector Consortium (Colorado).
-The membership in the Consortium gives students access to over 30 million resources.
+The membership in the Consortium gives CU students access to more than 30 million resources.
 These memberships provide access to the resources available in 17 public and private libraries in the Kansas City area, as well as access to the entire Mobius network consisting of 80 libraries (233 branches).
-Students can use the pickup anywhere function to pick up their materials at the participating library closest to them.
-Calvary also has membership in the Kansas City Metropolitan Library Information Network.

 Online catalog service to consortium members is provided by clicking here and courier service brings the resources to the Calvary campus Monday-Thursday.

-Mobius Instructional Videos
+Mobius Instructional Video

 Library Hours